oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 This is a quick guide on how to access webpages on the Oppia dev server.

-**Sign in**
+**Sign Up (run locally on release)**

-To access most webpages, you will need to sign in as adminstrator
+To access most Oppia , you will need to sign in as adminstrator
 1. Click the sign-in button on the nav bar on the top

 ![Sign-In Button](images/Webpage-Guide/signInButton.png)